m-trigo/dtc/README.md

 ##Turn Structure

-Every Turn revolves around the decision and resolution of one Action from each character.
+Every Turn consists of the simultaneous decisions and consequent resolution of one Action from each Character.

 STEP 1: Decision Step